wgseligman/GramsSim/README.md

 This is to avoid problems in the build procedure caused by Mac OS X being case-insensitive with respect to file and directory names; e.g., `GramsSky` and `gramssky` are the same in OS X; when the build procedure tries to create the executable `gramssky`, it fails (with a mysterious error message) because the directory `GramsSky` already exists.
 In this example, it's safer to make the name of the executable `gramssky.exe`.

-So when you see an example like this in the documentation:
+So if you see an example like this in the documentation:

 ```
 ./gramsg4 --ui --uimacrofile mac/vis-menus.mac